laraditz/dto/README.md

 ## Usage

-You can use `php artisan make:dto <name>` to create your action.
+You can use `php artisan make:dto <name>` to create your DTO.
 For example, `php artisan make:dto PostData`.
 By default you can find it in `App/DTO` folder.

 Sample DTO file generated as below.
 For non-laravel usage, can simply follow below example as well.
 After that just add your attributes.